Is Vancouver safe to visit? A comprehensive safety guide

 Top petty crimes and scams in Vancouver affecting tourists

-The truth is that you won't find much crime in Vancouver at all, but that doesn't mean that you should let your guard down.
-Here are some petty crimes that you might encounter during your trip and what you can do to avoid being a victim.
+The truth is that you won't find much crime in Vancouver at all.
+There are some petty crimes that you might encounter during your trip but here are some tips on how to avoid them.

 Pickpocketing

 The top crime that you should look out for in Vancouver is pickpockets.
-Petty theft can occur, often in crowded areas like public transit stations or tourist attractions.
-Thieves can be quite skilled at taking personal items without you noticing which is why you should take extra precautions and protect your belongings when out dining or enjoying the city's fabulous entertainment.
+Petty theft can occur, in crowded areas like public transit stations or tourist attractions.
+Pickpockets can take personal items without you noticing which is why you should take extra precautions and protect your belongings when out dining or enjoying the city's fabulous entertainment.

 Is Vancouver safe to travel alone

 Good news for solo travelers; Vancouver is absolutely safe to visit on your own.
 Tourists are safe all over the city whether you're vacationing in a group or on your own.
-There are some areas that are safer than others, so you'll just need to avoid the bad neighborhoods at night.
 For your personal safety, stick to well lit areas when walking by yourself after dark, even in the city center.
-Be aware that this is a populous city and a significant number of homeless people live here, but they won't bother you aside from possibly asking for money.
-If you don't want to interact with them just keep your distance, mind your own business and walk away.

 Female solo travelers will be happy to know that Canada is 8th on the Bounce Women Travel Safety Index, meaning that it is a very safe city for women to explore by themselves.
 Although there is nothing that makes Vancouver dangerous for women you should still take the regular precautions as you would back home.
-If you use your common sense it is incredibly rare that anything will happen to you, but as a friendly reminder, don't accept drinks when offered by someone you don't know or give out information about yourself to a stranger.
+If you use your common sense it is incredibly rare that anything will happen to you.

 Safest neighborhoods in Vancouver